siobyrne/young-dressage-horse-program-analysis/README.md

 Similarly, Developing Horse division competitors were also successful.
 The majority made it to Grand Prix (65%), and the majority were also CDI competitors (67.5%).

 In terms of identifying up coming international team horses, both programs may not have been as successful as would be ideal.
 Only 0.9% of Young Horse competitors, and 2.5% of Developing Horse competitors went on to be named to a team.
 Of course, the number of horses being named to a team is going to be small regardless—a team consists of only three or four horses, depending on the competition, and these competitions occur only every four years.
 However, it would be worth looking into why we don't see more horses from both divisions, but in particular the Developing Horse division, growing into team contenders.
+Can we better support the development of these horses to make the jump to being international team horses?

 Of course, it won't be the case that every horse that participates goes far in the sport.
 Some will have career-ending injuries, some will end up with people who aren't capable of training them up the levels, some will end up with less ambitious riders, some will die young, some will become career broodmares.
 Sadly, for sure there will be some who end up pushed too hard too soon, never end up achieving their full potential.

 While certainly not the only path to success, the Young Horse and Developing Horse programs are one option.
 There are horses who can handle the requirements of these tests without undue stress, and those whose development doesn't align with the requirements of the tests.
 Both types of horses can make it to FEI, and be successful.
-The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development.
+The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development to force them to fit a certain mold.

-I hope to expand this analysis in the future to look at career length.
+This project will continue to be updated each year.
 If there is an area of inquiry that you think I have overlooked, you can <a href="mailto:byrne.sio@gmail.com">contact me by email</a>.

 ## Acknowledgements
 The following sites were utilized to research this project and gather data: